raylee-git/leili-web/content/_index.md

       subtitle: ''
       text: |-
         Aim to provide high quality AI, Stats, and Biostats consultant service.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

         Please reach out to collaborate 😃
     design:
       columns: '1'